Aliases for ITK Gene

 GeneCards Summary for ITK Gene

-ITK (IL2-Inducible T-Cell Kinase) is a Protein Coding gene.
-Diseases associated with ITK include autosomal recessive lymphoproliferative disease and lymphoproliferative syndrome, ebv-associated, autosomal, 1.
-Among its related pathways are Immune System and Interleukin receptor SHC signaling.
+ITK (IL2 Inducible T-Cell Kinase) is a Protein Coding gene.
+Diseases associated with ITK include lymphoproliferative syndrome 1 and autosomal recessive lymphoproliferative disease.
+Among its related pathways are Immune System and Integrin Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is FER.
+An important paralog of this gene is BTK.

 UniProtKB/Swiss-Prot for ITK Gene